rodush/github-action-jira-release/README.md

 - `project_id` , used in the API calls
 - `project_key`, used in the regular expression to extract Jira ticket number from the commit summary message

-It also requires 4 environment variables:
+The action requires 4 environment variables:

 - `JIRA_API_USER`
 - `JIRA_API_TOKEN`
 - `ATLASSIAN_CLOUD_DOMAIN`
 - `GITHUB_TOKEN`

-### Permissions
+## Permissions

+**NOTE**
-The API user to communicate with Jira needs to have the "Admin" rights for a project where Releases are to be created.
+The API user used to communicate with Jira needs to have the "Admin" rights for a project where Releases are to be created.